DO040 – Red Hat Agile Integration Technical Overview

 RH134VT – Red Hat System Administration II

-Build the skills to perform the key tasks needed to become a full-time Linux administrator
+Build the skills to perform the key tasks needed to become a full-time Linux administrator.

-Red Hat System Administration II (RH134) serves as the second part of the RHCSA training track for IT professionals who have taken Red Hat System Administration I (RH124).
-The course goes deeper into core Linux system administration skills in storage configuration and management, installation and deployment of Red Hat® Enterprise Linux®, management of security features such as SELinux, control of recurring system tasks, management of the boot process and troubleshooting, basic system tuning, and command-line automation and productivity. .
+Red Hat System Administration II (RH134) is the second part of the RHCSA training track for IT professionals who have already attended Red Hat System Administration I. The course goes deeper into core Linux system administration skills in the installation and deployment of Red Hat Enterprise Linux, storage configuration and management, management of security features such as SELinux, control of recurring system tasks, management of the boot process and troubleshooting, basic system tuning, and command-line automation and productivity.
+This course assumes that students have completed Red Hat System Administration I (RH124).
+Experienced Linux administrators who seek rapid preparation for the RHCSA certification should instead start with RHCSA Rapid Track (RH199).

-This course is based on Red Hat Enterprise Linux 9.0.
+This course is based on Red Hat Enterprise Linux 10.0.

 • Access security files, file systems, and networks